ShepherdDowling/RockyMtnGameJam2020/README.md

 Graphics & Animation: Brian

-This Project is Under Development, the game-jam is Not over.
+This project will stay under devlopment even though the game-jam finished.